balefrost/balefrost.github.io/expression_splicing.md

 When `ToList` is called, it will turn around and call `GetEnumerator` on an instance of `EnumerableQuery`, and that will assemble a `LambdaExpression`, compile it, and execute the resulting delegate.

+With both expression rewriting visitors written, I can now show you the `Splice` implementation itself:

+    public static Expression<Func<T1, TResult>> Splice<T1, TResult>(
+        Expression<Func<T1, TResult>> templateExpr)
+    {
+        return new SpliceRewriter().VisitAndConvert(templateExpr, "Splice");
+    }

 That's it!
 That's the core implementation of expression splicing.
 My implementation is just about 100 lines sans comments, and a good chunk of that is boilerplate (such as defining multiple variants of `Inline` and `Splice`).

+---

+The example `MakeContainsExpression` above already showed how you would use it, but let me show you another example.
+It can be useful to construct expression trees that include a bunch of subexpressions that are all combined with `&&`.
+When we know the expressions up front, that's easy - you can just create the expression tree directly:

+    Expression<Func<int, bool>> = x => x > 0 && x < 10;

+When the expressions aren't known up-front, but the structure is known, you can use the expression splicer to generate an expression:

+    static Expression<Func<T, bool>> And2<T>(
+        Expression<Func<T, bool>> left,
+        Expression<Func<T, bool>> right)
+    {
+        return Splice((T x) => left.Inline(x) && right.Inline(x));
+    }

+But what if we we're not even sure up front how many expressions we need?
+Maybe we want to combine two expressions, or maybe we want to combine five.
+We could make multiple overloads of `And` that take different numbers of parameters.
+Or, since this is all just runtime data structure manipulation, we can use our ordinary data structure manipulation tools:

+    static Expression<Func<T, bool>> And<T>(params Expression<Func<T, bool>>[] exprs)
+    {
+        if (exprs.Length == 0)
+        {
+            return x => true;
+        }

+        return exprs.Aggregate(And2);
+    }

+Given that we've already written a function that can combine two arbitrary expressions with `&&`, it's easy to write a function that can combine an arbitrary number of expressions.
+And since `&&` is left-associative, `Aggregate` is a good match.
+(If we wanted to handle a right-associative construct, we'd need to do it by hand - `Aggregate` walks the collection from left-to-right, and as far as I know, there's no right-biased version of this operation in Linq.)

 ## Future Work ##

+This is pretty close to the implementation that we're using in production.
+To the best of my knowledge, it's been working well for several years.
+But of course there are always ways that it could be improved.

 Shown here was just one variant of `Splice` (which takes one parameter) and just one variant of `Inline` (which also takes just one parameter).
 It's possible to define variants of `Splice` which take 0 or more parameters, and it's possible to define variants of `Inline` which do the same.
 You would want higher-arity `Inline` methods when you want to support substitution expressions that take more parameters, and you'd want higher-arity `Splice` methods when you want to support template expressions that take more parameters.

 When dealing with nested Linq queries, it's sometimes desirable not to inline the substitution expression into the template, but rather to merely reference it - for example, when calling one of the extension methods on `Queryable`, which expect `Expression<Func<...>>`.
-But as it turns out, it's sometimes necessary to call extension methods on `Enumerable` (such as `Select`), and those expect `Func<...>`.
+But as it turns out, inside a lambda, it's sometimes necessary to call extension methods on `Enumerable` (such as `Select`), and those expect `Func<...>`.
 Now, since we have an `Expression<Func<...>>` in hand, we *ought* to be able to pass it as the argument to `Select`, since an `Expression<Func<...>>` represents a lambda literal and lambda literals are generally usable as delegates.
 But we'd need to do some massaging of the `Expression` to make that work, and that massaging represents a different kind of substitution (in our case, we called that operation `Unwrap`, though I'm not totally sold on that name).

 The expression splicer currently looks very specifically for methods called `Inline` that are defined directly in the `ExpressionSplicer` class.
-That works fine, but it's not very extensible - if you don't define enough variants of `Inline` up front, the user of the library can't cope.
+That works fine as long as the person writing `ExpressionSplicer` defined enough variants up front.
+If the user of `ExpressionSplicer` needs a variant that wasn't part of the original library, they're out of luck.
 It would be possible to use a custom attribute to indicate which methods are placeholder markers, allowing a user to add support for arities beyond those shipped in the library.

 Similarly, this implementation handles just one kind of expression substituting.
 Other kinds are useful in practice, like the aforementioned `Unwrap` substitution.
-The same custom attribute could also refer to an implementation method to do the actual substitution, similar to how NUnit allows attributes to point to methods and properties that can be used as `TestCaseSource`s.
+The same custom attribute could also refer to an implementation method to do the actual substitution, similar to how NUnit uses `TestCaseSource` to point to methods and properties that produce test data.

 As mentioned above, though the framework uses `LambdaExpression.Compile` already, there may be some concerns about the runtime cost of invoking the compiler just to extract some constant data from the expression tree.
-It would be possible to replace the dynamic compilation with a function that walks the expression tree by hand, though that function would need to deal with all the possible expression tree structures that would arise in the wild.
+It would be possible to replace the dynamic compilation with a function that walks the expression tree directly, though that function would need to deal with all the possible expression tree structures that would arise in the wild.

 To take that even further, expression trees have an additional runtime cost.
 At runtime, a new copy of the expression tree is generated every time the expression tree is needed.
 So given the following code: